Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 Mintos alternatives: Other P2P lending platforms

 Before investing with Mintos, I encourage you to do a bit of research on the other platforms to find out whether they suit you better.
+You could also consider real estate crowdfunding as an alternative.

 If P2P lending is new to you, feel free to send me any questions you might have, and I’ll do my best to help you 🙂